Using cross-disciplinary knowledge to create financially feasible and sustainable designs

 The student team used their cross-disciplinary knowledge and skills to their advantage - developing a creative, original, financially feasible, and sustainable design.
 They presented their development proposal to a panel of judges, consisting of industry professionals including the CEO of Cushman and Wakefield, the board of directors at CreateTO and several other major institutions in the field.
 After multiple rounds of competition, the UWaterloo team advanced to the ‘final four’ round of case presentations and emerged as the first-place grand prize winner.

 Congratulations to Nathan, Samantha, Matthew, and Kyson!

-Follow the links for more details on the complete results and conference.
+Follow the links for more details on the complete results.